 1120 SW Fifth Ave, Suite 600, Portland, OR 97204

-|Vegetation / Tree Removal||Around the reservoirs, by SW Sacajawea and Sherwood Boulevards||X|
+|Vegetation / Tree Removal||Around the existing reservoirs, by SW Sacajawea Blvd. and SW Sherwood Blvd.||X|

 |Removal of Stilling Tank inside Gatehouse 4||Within project site, by Gatehouse 4||X||X|

-|Construct Shoring Wall (begins mid-Sept)||Within project site, by Reservoir 3||X||X|
+|Construct Upper and Lower Shoring Walls||Within project site, by Existing Reservoir 3||X||X||X||X|

 KEEPING YOU UP-TO-DATE